serverlessworkflow/specification/specification.md

 specified in a single action definition.

 The `name` property specifies the action name.
-The `id` property specifies the unique action id.

 In the event-based scenario a service, or a set of services we want to invoke are not exposed via a specific resource URI for example, but can only be invoked via an event.